 A Tailor-Made Safari offers the ultimate in flexibility.
 Guests can travel where they want, when they want, and how they want.
 Through an interactive process of consultation and discussion, we will work with you to design your own unique safari incorporating the elements that are of greatest interest to you, over dates that are most convenient for you.
-Once in southern Africa, you are met and individually transferred between destinations on your own customized itinerary.
+Once in Africa, you are met and individually transferred between destinations on your own customized itinerary.
 At each safari camp, the camp staff and resident professional guides ensure that you are graciously hosted and expertly guided for the duration of your stay.
 There is plenty of opportunity to interact with other travelers at each of the camps, but you are not shepherded around as part of a group from one destination to another.
 We arrange the schedule around you.
 This type of safari offers all the advantages of independent travel in combination with the backup and security of a fully pre-arranged tour.
 And it often costs less than package tours offered by the big operators.

 The majority of our clients find that a Tailor-Made itinerary best matches their interests and preferences.
 We've created two webpages to provide guidance to travelers who are at the early stages of planning a Tailor-Made Safari.
-Our Sample Itinerary page provides examples of twelve tailor-made itineraries (including price ranges) that cover a broad spectrum of interests and budget.
-Our Safari Cost Comparison Chart analyzes the cost differences between southern Africa's major safari destinations.
+Our Sample Itinerary page provides examples of tailor-made itineraries (including price ranges) that cover a broad spectrum of interests and budget.
+Our Safari Cost Comparison Chart analyzes the cost differences between some of Africa's major safari destinations.

 Scheduled Safaris follow a pre-determined itinerary, and often (although not always) depart on specific dates.
 The principle advantage of Scheduled Safaris is that they take advantage of economies of scale (in the case of small group safaris), or specially negotiated discounts (in the case of set itinerary safaris) to provide the best possible value.
 As such, Scheduled Safaris are often a good choice for the more budget-conscious traveler.
 You will find detailed itineraries, schedules, costs, etc. by following the links from our Scheduled Safaris page.